Using Human Pose Estimation in Fitness & Rehab Therapy Apps

 The process of this work resembles motion tracking technology used in video production, but doesn’t require a large number of sensors placed on the model.
 Instead, we can use multiple cameras to detect the motion pattern and recognize it automatically.
 The data fetched then can be transformed and transferred to the actual 3D model in the game engine.

-Surveillance and human activity analysis
+5. Surveillance and human activity tracking apps

 Some surveillance cases don’t require spotting a crime in a crowd of people.
 Instead, cameras can be used to automate everyday processes like shopping at a grocery store.